 Gokarna means Cow's Ear.
-It is believed that Lord Shiva emerged from the ear of a cow (Prithvi, the Mother Earth) here and coincidently it is also located at the ear-shaped confluence of two rivers Gangavali and Aghanashini.
+It is believed that Lord Shiva emerged from the ear of a cow (Prithvi, the Mother Earth) here, and coincidently it is also located at the ear-shaped confluence of two rivers Gangavali and Aghanashini.
 Gokarna is a town of contrasts, as it is a temple town and also a holiday destination.

 The place has four of India's most secluded and pristine beaches nestled nearby.
-It has the amazing landscapes with the rocky mountains and Western Ghats on one side and the Arabian Sea on the other.
-The main beaches in Gokarna are the Gokarna beach (also known as Indian Beach), Main Beach, Kuddle Beach, Om Beach, Half moon Beach, Paradise Beach (also known as Full moon)and Nirvana beach (3 km long with fine white sand).
+It has amazing landscapes with rocky mountains and the Western Ghats on one side and the Arabian Sea on the other.
+The popular beaches in Gokarna are Gokarna beach (also known as Indian Beach), Main Beach, Kuddle Beach, Om Beach, Half moon Beach, Paradise Beach (also known as Full moon), and Nirvana beach (3 km long with fine white sand).

 Kannada is the main language spoken here in Gokarna, however, Konkani as well as the Indian version of English is spoken here.
 Gokarna is also an important center of Sanskrit learning and Yoga & Mediation learning.

 Gokarna is about 500 km from Bangalore, Private buses operate night journeys from the capital city of Bangalore to Gokarna daily.
 It can also be reached by train (Konkan Railway) on the Mumbai to Mangalore route.
 The nearest airports are Dabolim at Goa and Mangalore International Airport at Bajpe.